JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 to move to different areas because regeneration work had resulted in schemes that were _“not affordable”_.
 He said _“The word affordable, I think, is bandied about far too often and isn’t actually true in a lot of cases”_.
-With specific reference to the regeneration of the Aylesbury Estate.
-He said _“Kids from my foundation can’t afford to live there.
+With specific reference to the Aylesbury, he said _“Kids from my foundation can’t afford to live there.
 They grew up on that estate but they can’t live there.
 It’s not affordable"._

 ![](http://35percent.org/img/rio.jpg)